- March 19, 2019

 Taking the steps to kill any lice that may be lingering around the house will be for naught if you don’t also handle the lice on your infested loved one.
 Lice have grown resilient over the years to the toxins used in so many over-the-counter lice shampoos, so these are not very effective anymore.
 You need to be sure that any head lice removal process you try is guaranteed to eliminate all the lice and their nits.
 A couple missed nits or female lice and the whole problem will start right back up again.

 Fortunately, if you live in the Montgomery County, Pennsylvania area, we have a perfect solution to the problem of head lice.
-Simply bring any family members you feel may have lice to Lice Lifters of Lafayette Hill.
+Simply bring any family members you feel may have lice to Lice Lifters of Montgomery County.
 Our certified lice technicians will begin with a lice head check to make sure that they do have lice.
 If it’s confirmed, then we start with a thorough comb-out utilizing a special lice comb and follow this up with the application of a 100 percent safe and all-natural killing solution that’s effective against the lice and their nits.

 We provide a kid-friendly environment and can treat all of your infested family members at the same time so you’re in and out quickly.
 Best of all, our head lice treatment is completed in a single visit, and it’s guaranteed to be effective.
 Please contact us today, so we can schedule your lice head check at your earliest convenience!